 Six digital transformation tips for success

 - “True digital transformation starts at the core.
 That’s not to say you don’t do the veneer things – you have to do the veneer things.
-But you’ve got to do the things that are going to change the way the organisation thinks from the inside out.
+But you’ve got to do the things that are going to change the way the organization thinks from the inside out.
 Because if you don’t do that, you won’t affect the change you want.”

 - “People and culture are key.
 You lead with people, you lead with culture, you don’t lead with technology.
 Technology is a result of a mindset of the people and an understanding and therefore people embracing seeing the opportunities and taking advantage of that.

 - “You need to know your limitations.”
-What might work for one organisation won’t necessarily work for another.
+What might work for one organization won’t necessarily work for another.
 Carrying out an assessment at the start of the digital journey can ensure the limitations are known from the outset.

 - “You can’t put off the difficult decisions.
-And that’s where a lot of organisations start to go wrong, when they see the hurdle ahead, that I’ve got this quarter, I’ve got to deal with this.”
+And that’s where a lot of organizations start to go wrong, when they see the hurdle ahead, that I’ve got this quarter, I’ve got to deal with this.”
 Having a plan and a vision to manage these will ensure success.

 - “You need an approach for measuring progress.”
 That can be a scorecard that monitors the digital transformation journey over time.